Kodak: Post-bankruptcy

 In 2016, the Kodak spinoff company eApeiron was founded with assets acquired from Kodak and an investment by Alibaba.
 The company's mission is to eliminate “knock offs” and promote authenticity.

 Despite the pivot to digital technology, film remains a major component of Kodak's business.
 The company continues to supply film to the motion picture industry after signing new agreements with major studios in 2015 and 2020.
 In 2022, Kodak announced it would hire new film technicians after film photography experienced a revival among hobbyists.

-Products and services
+Current products and services

-Current
+Kodak is currently arranged in four business reporting segments: Traditional Print, Digital Print, Advanced Material & Chemicals (including Motion Picture), and Brand (Brand licensing of consumer products produced by third parties).

 Kodak is the primary provider of film stock to the American motion picture industry, and also provides packaging, functional printing, graphic communications, and professional services for international businesses.

-The Kodak brand is licensed to several consumer products produced by other companies, such as the PIXPRO line of digital cameras manufactured by JK Imaging.
-Kodak brand consumer film is manufactured by Eastman Kodak and distributed by Kodak Alaris.
+Kodak Alaris, based in the UK, holds the rights to still photographic films and the Kodak Moments photo kiosk businesses, which formed part of the 2012 bankruptcy settlement.
+They also held the rights to the Photo Paper, Photochemicals, Display, and Software businesses (PPDS) but sold these to Sino Promise, China, in 2020.
+In 2023, Sino Promise relinquished the photochemical rights, which reverted to Eastman Kodak, who re-licensed them (see brand).